 2004..
 Latvian Visual Arts Award for GPS/locative media project MILK (together with Esther Polak / NL and Ieva Auzina / LV)

 2005..
 Golden Nica in PRIX Ars Electronica (Linz, Austria) for MILK projectt

 RIXC’s main fields of activities:

 ..
-Producing “Art+Communication” festivalwhich is an annual international festival for new media culture taking place in Riga, organised by E-LAB since 1996, and by RIXC since 2000.
+Producing annual international RIXC Art Science festival (until 2015 titled "Art+Communication") for new media culture taking place in Riga, organised by E-LAB since 1996, and by RIXC since 2000.
 The festival has gained recognition on an international level for its innovative themes.
-RIXC's annual Art+Communication 2015 festival in its 17th edition will manifest the post-media situation by changing its title and a shift - it now takes a turn from the festival's initial focus on information & communication technologies paradigm to the broader and more contemporary discourse on art and science, culture and sustainability, with particular interest on exploring and building techno-ecological perspective.
+In 2015 festival in its 17th edition manifested the post-media situation by changing its title and a shift – it now takes a turn from the festival's initial focus on information & communication technologies paradigm to the broader and more contemporary discourse on art and science, culture and sustainability, with particular interest on exploring and building techno-ecological perspective.

 ..
-Running an open media library (Mediatheque) at RIXC office space (Lenču iela 2); Mediatheque is a media lounge offering books, magazines, video and audio archive on media art and digital technology culture.
+Running an open media library (Mediatheque) at RIXC office space (Lencu iela 2, Riga); Mediatheque is a media lounge offering books, magazines, video and audio archive on media art and digital technology culture.
 Public opening hours: Monday – Friday 14:00-17:00.

 ..
-Running RIXC Media Space (address: 11. novembra krastmala 35, Riga, entrance from Minsterejas iela) for public events in media culture, art and science.
+Running two media art galleries – RIXC Gallery at Lencu iela 2, Riga, LV-1010 and RIXC Gallery "2" at 11. novembra krastmala 35, Riga, LV-1050 (entrance from Minsterejas iela) for exhibitions and other public events in media culture, art and science.

 ..
 Organising public events on a regular basis about new media and new forms of cultural expression in Riga and Latvia (festivals, exhibitions, workshops, symposiums, performances, lectures etc.).